At the OHSU Knight Cancer Institute, we provide expert care for patients with kidney cancer. We offer you:

 Your care team will also take your cancer’s grade into account.
 The grade is how normal or abnormal your cancer cells look under a microscope.
 The more abnormal cells look, the more aggressive the cancer tends to be.

-This staging is for RCC, the most common type of kidney cancer:
+This staging is for renal cell carcinoma (RCC), the most common type of kidney cancer:

 Stage I: The tumor is 7 centimeters or smaller and limited to the kidney.